mui/material-ui/docs/src/pages/styles/basics/basics-zh.md

 });

 function MyComponent() {
-  const props = { backgroundColor: 'black', color: 'white' };
+  // Simulated props for the purpose of the example const props = { backgroundColor: 'black', color: 'white' };
-  // It injects the props as the first argument of useStyles();
-  const classes = useStyles(props);
+  // Pass the props as the first argument of useStyles() const classes = useStyles(props);

   return <div className={`${classes.foo} ${classes.bar}`} />